creativecreature/pulse/README.md

-# Code harvest
+# Code Harvest
-This project was created with the purpose of incorporating a dashboard on my [website][1] with data derived from my coding sessions:
+This project was created with the purpose of including a dashboard on my [website][1] with data derived from my coding sessions:

 ![Screenshot of website][2]

 ![Screenshot of website][3]

-## Overview
+It serves as a playground where I can try out different technologies.
-The project has grown over time, and as of now it consists of six separate
+Currently, it is composed of six separate components:
-components:

 - Server for handling coding sessions via RPC
 - A client designed for transmitting remote procedure calls to the server